dikrifajar/Python-Projects/README.md

    Premium brands like Tesla and Mercedes retain high value but serve a narrower market.
 An optimal inventory mix is roughly **70% high-volume brands** (e.g., Honda, Ford) and **30% premium brands** to balance cash flow with margin.

 ---
-Kesimpulan Praktis
+## 💡💡Kesimpulan Praktis
-1. Fuel Type dan Engine Size punya pengaruh nyata terhadap harga, terutama bila dilihat dalam kombinasi.
-2. Condition tidak signifikan → harga mobil baru tidak otomatis lebih mahal.
+1. Fuel Type and Engine Size have a real impact on price, especially when looked at in combination.
+2. Condition isn't significant → a new car isn't automatically more expensive.
-3. Mileage & Year tidak signifikan → mungkin karena dataset bias (mobil baru entry-level vs bekas premium).
+3. Mileage & Year aren't significant → maybe because the dataset is biased (entry-level new cars vs premium used ones).

+---
 ## 🚀 Getting Started

 ### Prerequisites